MrLixm/MrLixm.github.io/site/src/blog/openexr-2026/index.md

 </div>

-In the above, the second and third example required to know in which colorspace the data was encoded with, and the third example required to know what was the transform, and a reading software capabale of re-applying the transform.
+In the above, the second and third example required to know in which colorspace the data was encoded with.
+The third example required to know what was the transform, and a reading software capable of re-applying the transform.

 > But why are we even't bothering with this intermediate state ?
 Can't we just get the final image in a very high quality format ?